Project profile — Improving Living Conditions and Health in Rural and Indigenous Communities in Chuquisaca

 Results achieved

-Results achieved as of March 2023 include: (1) participation of 900 men out of an initial target of 600 in field schools (ECA), in order to apply practices favorable to the health of women and girls; (2) involvement of women of 1872 family businesses in economic decisions after their participation in the training program; (3) trained 1872 women and 1935 men in agricultural production; (4) 1,227 women obtained basic training in accounting and management; and (5) trained 1095 women in the art of speaking in public with confidence and training of 1282 women for their participation in decision-making concerning family income.
+Results achieved at the end of the project (March 2023) include: (1) obtained the participation of 900 men out of an initial target of 600 in field schools, in order to apply practices favorable to the health of women and girls; (2) involved women of 1872 family businesses in economic decisions after their participation in the training program; (3) trained 1872 women and 1935 men in agricultural production; (4) 1,227 women obtained basic training in accounting and management; and (5) trained 1095 women in the art of speaking in public with confidence and 1282 others for their participation in decision-making concerning family income.

 Original budget $0